girishshankaran/my-website/README.md

 This is also  git integration testing for Jira

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This website is developed using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ### Installation